USS Vestal: Pearl Harbor

-On December 7 shortly before 08:00 as Japanese carrier-based aircraft swept down upon Pearl Harbor.
+On December 7 shortly before 08:00 Japanese carrier-based aircraft swept down upon Pearl Harbor.
 At 07:55, Vestal went to general quarters, manning every gun.
 At about 08:05, her 3 in gun commenced firing.

 At about the same time, two bombs – intended for the more valuable battleship inboard on Battleship Row – hit the repair ship.
-One struck the port side, penetrated three decks, passed through a crew's space, and exploded in a stores hold, starting fires that necessitated flooding the forward magazines.
+One struck the port side, penetrated three decks, passed through a crew's space, and exploded in a storage hold, starting fires that necessitated flooding the forward magazines.
 The second hit the starboard side, passed through the carpenter shop and the shipfitter shop, and left an irregular hole about five feet in diameter in the bottom of the ship.

 The 3 in gun jammed after three rounds, and the crew was working to clear the jam when an explosion blew Vestals gunners overboard.
 Thereafter, maintaining anti-aircraft fire became secondary to saving the ship.

 At about 08:10, a bomb penetrated Arizona's deck near the starboard side of number 2 turret and exploded in the powder magazine below.
 The resultant explosion touched off adjacent main battery magazines, exploding the forward part of the battleship and literally clearing Vestal's deck of her crew.

 Among those blown overside was her commanding officer, Commander Cassin Young.
 He swam back to the ship, and countermanded an abandon ship order given by another officer by coolly saying, "Lads, we're getting this ship underway."
 Fortunately, the engineer officer still had the "black gang" getting up steam.